Multiple birth: Premature birth and low birth weight

 Babies born from multiple-birth pregnancies are much more likely to result in premature birth than those from single pregnancies.
 51% of twins and 91% of triplets are born preterm, compared to 9.4% in singletons.
 14% of twins and 41% of triplets are even born very preterm, compared to 1.7% in singletons.

-Drugs known as betamimetics can be used to relax the muscles of the uterus and delay birth in singleton pregnancies.
+Drugs known as beta-mimetics can be used to relax the muscles of the uterus and delay birth in singleton pregnancies.
 There is some evidence that these drugs can also reduce the risk of preterm birth for twin pregnancies, but existing studies are small.
 More data is required before solid conclusions can be drawn.
 Likewise, existing studies are too small to determine if a cervical suture is effective for reducing prematurity in cases of multiple birth.

 As a result of preterm birth, multiples tend to have lower birth weight than singletons.
 Exceptions are possible, however, as with the Kupresak triplets, born in 2008 in Mississauga, Ontario, Canada.
-Their combined weight was 17 lbs, 2.7 oz, which set a world record.
+Their combined weight was 17 lbs, 2.7 oz (7.8 kg), which set a world record.
 Two of the triplets were similar in size and, as expected, moderately low birth weight.
-The two combined weighed 9 lbs, 2.7 oz.
-The third triplet, however, was much larger and weighed 8 lbs. individually.
+The two combined weighed 9 lbs, 2.7 oz (4.2 kg).
+The third triplet, however, was much larger and weighed 8 lbs (3.6 kg) individually.